MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/request-allocaction-limits.md

 To ensure the availability and quality of Business Central services, there are limits on certain operations.
 This article describes the limits and, in some cases, the strategy behind them.

 > [!TIP]
-> Telemetry is gathered on some of operations that have a limit.
-The telemetry can provide insight into operations for which limits were exceeded.
+> Telemetry is gathered on some of the operations that have a limit.
+The telemetry provides insight into operations for which limits were exceeded.
 For more information, see [Monitoring and Analyzing Telemetry](telemetry-overview.md).

 <!--
 For [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online, you can't change these limits, but it's useful to be aware of them.
 For on-premises installation, you can adjust most of the limits by configuring the [!INCLUDE[server](../developer/includes/server.md)].-->